zeshuaro/telegram-pdf-bot/README.md

 ### Prerequisites

-Run the following command to install the required libraries:
+Run the following command to install the required packages:

 ```
 pip install -r requirements.txt